CyberZHG/MineForces/README.md

 ### Reject Sub

 Some problems have multiple difficulties (`178C1`, `178C2` and `178C3`), these problems will not returned if `reject_sub` is set to `true`.

+### Show Team Status

+Show how many problems have been solved by the team in each category.

 ## License